calebclayreagor/DELAY/README.md

 ## More Examples

-### Training models from scratch on single-cell datasets with fully-known ground truths
+### Training new models from scratch on single-cell datasets with fully-known ground truths

 ```
 # To prepare mini-batches of TF-target pairs from the single-cell dataset